Workplace Utilization and Occupancy Sensors – How to Get Started

 Things to consider when choosing your workplace occupancy sensors

-A typical occupancy sensor is a desk or room sensor that can be placed in, e.g., office desks, meeting rooms, phone booths or any other space at your workplace where you wish to measure utilization and follow occupancy levels.
+A typical occupancy sensor is a desk occupancy or room sensor that can be placed in, e.g., office desks, meeting rooms, phone booths, or any other space at your workplace where you wish to measure utilization and follow occupancy levels.
 Workplace utilization and occupancy sensors are usually based on a Passive InfraRed sensor (PIR) that detects motion by receiving infrared radiation.
-PIR sensor device technology is not based on a camera, which means that they detect movement completely anonymously.
+PIR sensor device technology is not based on a camera, meaning they detect movement completely anonymously.

 Here are a few things to consider when looking for the correct workplace occupancy sensor for your office: